Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Lists and list boxes

-A list is a collection of items that present groups, steps, or sets of information.
+A list is a collection of items that presents groups, steps, or sets of information.
 Guidelines for lists include:

 - Give context for the list with a brief introduction.
 - Only number lists when there is an order (for example, steps in a process).
 - Use sentence case.

-List boxes, look like dropdown menus but, like checkboxes, allow users to select a multiple items at a time.
+List boxes look like dropdown menus but, like checkboxes, allow users to select multiple items.
 Guidelines for list boxes include:

 - Consider adding watermark (hint) text to the field, such as "Select all that apply".
 - Use sentence case for both menu names and items.

 ### Navigation

-The on-screen elements that helps users find their way through a product, such as a table of contents, breadcrumbs, tags, a search field, icons, links, and menus.
+The on-screen elements that help users find their way through a product, such as a table of contents, breadcrumbs, tags, a search field, icons, links, and menus.
 Guidelines for navigation include:

 - Use title case for main or global navigation
 - Use sentence case for sub-navigation.